-Your spinal column is specially designed for its weight bearing and protective function.
-Deformities of spine may jeopardize both of these functions, and may require corrective re-alignment of the bones (osteotomy).
+Your spinal column is specially designed for its weight-bearing and protective function.
+Deformities of the spine may jeopardize both of these functions and may require corrective re-alignment of the bones (osteotomy).

-Osteotomy (Figure 18) is a major surgical approach, and may involve significant blood loss.
-Before undergoing such procedure, your health needs to be assessed carefully.
-Pre surgery nutrition needs to be optimal, and blood will be taken to check your blood type in case transfusion is required.
+Osteotomy (Figure 18) is a major surgical approach and may involve significant blood loss.
+Before undergoing such a procedure, your health needs to be assessed carefully.
+Pre-surgery nutrition needs to be optimal, and blood will be taken to check your blood type in case transfusion is required.